 - Build an energetic community

-Our volunteer and internship program (VIP) exposes participants to critical environment and conservation issues in Costa Rica and gives them a local context for global issues.
+Our volunteer exposes participants to critical environment and conservation issues in Costa Rica and gives them a local context for global issues.

-The VIP seeks to give motivated and dedicated individuals the opportunity to learn and acquire skills in order to contribute to the real world operations of CIRENAS.
-More than just a work experience, however, the VIP is an educational experience.
-The VIP goals include:
+The volunteer program seeks to give motivated and dedicated individuals the opportunity to learn and acquire skills in order to contribute to the real world operations of CIRENAS.
+More than just a work experience, however, the volunteer program is an educational experience.
+Volunteer Program goals include:

 - Learn about the history of CIRENAS and Hacienda Arío

 - Develop core competencies in a specific program area chosen or in general for the entire organization

 - Improve speaking, writing and organizational skills by implementing projects

 - Become more proficient in discussing issues related to the management of our natural resources

 - Develop an understanding of the complexity of environmental issues

 Volunteers will come with varying abilities and backgrounds and it is the job of CIRENAS mentors to embrace and enhance that skill-base.
 It is our ultimate goal for participants to leave here feeling satisfied with the experience they had and the support they received from everyone in our organization.